-During the deployment of the management cluster, either from the installer interface or the CLI, Tanzu Kubernetes Grid creates a temporary management cluster using a Kubernetes in Docker,
+During the deployment of the management cluster, either from the installer interface or the CLI, Tanzu Kubernetes Grid creates a temporary management cluster using a Kubernetes in Docker (

-~/.tanzu/tkg/providers that contains all of the files required by Cluster API to create the management cluster.
+~/.tkg/providers, that contains all of the files required by Cluster API to create the management cluster.

-IMPORTANT: By default, unless you set the
+IMPORTANT: By default, unless you specify the

-KUBECONFIG environment variable to save the
+--kubeconfig option to save the

 .kube-tkg/config file.
 If you delete the shared